 The infection control management system is appropriate for the size and complexity of the service.
-The infection control coordinator (registered nurse) working together with the owner/manager, is responsible for coordinating and providing education and training for staff.
+The infection control coordinator (clinical nurse manager) working together with the registered nurse, is responsible for coordinating and providing education and training for staff.
 The infection control manual outlined the scope of the programme and included a range of policies and guidelines.
 The infection control coordinator uses the information obtained through surveillance to determine infection control activities, resources and education needs within the facility.
+There had been education pertaining to covid and required actions.
 This included audits of the facility, hand hygiene and surveillance of infection control events and infections.
-Staff and residents are offered the annual flu vaccine.
+Staff and residents are offered the annual flu vaccine and the covid vaccine.
 There have been no outbreaks since the last audit.